Kleis

 Next.js App Router.

 Kleis splits into two parts: A robust OIDC Identity Provider and a Next.js SDK.
 Your app stays lean while we handle the heavy lifting of security.
+Log in once - every registered app gets SSO for free.

 1